Welcome to Clevedon Medical Centre

 In order to continue to access on-line booking and prescription you will need to re-register.

-Please bring your ID into reception and we will be able issue you with the new access details and passwords immediately.
+Please bring this to reception and we will be able issue you with the new access details and passwords immediately.

 We are very sorry for the inconvenience but sadly we cannot migrate your current access across to the new system automatically.